barakshelef/worldcup2022/README.md

 ## Results and predictions
 The optimized features are seen in [`features.py`](./features.py).
 Here are some noteworthy results:
- * Having angels in your flag really helps with defensive raiting of +3.116.
+ * Having angles in your flag really helps with defensive raiting of +3.116.
 Sadly for Qatar, having the color maroon in your flag is the worst for defense at -4.649.
  * They key for having a good offensive raiting is clearly the light blue color (+2.021), and birds (+1.879).
 Birds however, aren't really useful for your defense (-2.172).
  * If you think your team isn't giving it all on offense, it's probably the color brown (-2.438).
  * And apparently having stars doesn't really do anything. +0.017 on defense and -0.029 on offense.